GarrettRector/GarrettRector/README.md

 ## I'm currently a Freshman at the #9 highschool in the US, GSMST, and want to learn more about the world of computer programming
 * Attending GSMST, and am the class of 2025
-* I use Languages such as Python or Java
+* I use Languages such as Python or JavaScript
 * JetBrains IDEs are obviously the best (is this a question?)
 * I am looking to understand machine learning further
-* I also play guitar, Polyphia is my favorite band.
+* I also play guitar, and Polyphia is my favorite band.
 Support them [here](https://polyphia.com)
-* Proud member of the frontend hate club

 ## Connect with me:
 [<img align="left" alt="Email" height="30px" src="./logo/email.png" />](mailto:garrett@grector.dev)